Adelbert Ames: Governor

-Ames battled James Lusk Alcorn, a former Confederate general, for control of the Republican Party, which then had mostly black voters.
-White Southerners who sided with the Republican Party were derisively referred to as "scalawags," small, useless horses.
-Southern Democrats painted so-called scalawags and carpetbaggers as traitors exploiting the Southern United States and trying to set up "Negro rule".
-In truth, Republican promises to rebuild the Southern United States, restore prosperity, create public schools, and expand railroads attracted some white Southerners.
+Ames battled James Lusk Alcorn, a former Confederate general, for control of the Republican Party, which then had mostly Black voters.
+White Southerners who sided with the Republican Party were derisively referred to as "scalawags".
+Southern Democrats painted so-called scalawags and "carpetbaggers" as traitors exploiting the Southern United States and trying to set up "Negro rule."
+In reality, the promises made by Republicans to rebuild the Southern United States, restore prosperity, create public schools, and expand railroads attracted some white Southerners.
 The Ames-Alcorn struggle reflected deep fissures in the party.
-In 1873, both sought a decision by running for governor.
-The Radicals and most black voters supported Ames, and Alcorn won the votes of scalawags, moderate Whiggish whites.
+In 1873, both Ames and Alcorn sought a decision by running for the position of governor.
+The Radicals and most Black voters supported Ames, and Alcorn won the votes of scalawags and moderate Whiggish whites.
 Ames won by a vote of 69,870 to 50,490.

 As governor, Ames fought to cut spending and lower the tax rate with moderate success.
 The state rate of 14 1/2 mills in 1874 was reduced to 9 1/2 in 1875 and 6 1/2 in 1876.

 Even his enemies agreed that the governor had rigorous integrity and was incorruptible and sincere.
-His appointments included some so-called scalawags and a few former Confederates, but he was never happy in Mississippi, and much of the time, his wife and family remained in the North, where the weather was cooler and the socioeconomic conditions were less unpleasant.
-Ames was proud of his record and considered himself one of the best Republican governors of any of the Reconstructed states.
+His appointments included some so-called scalawags and a few former Confederates, but he was often unhappy in Mississippi, while his wife and family spent much of their time in the North, where the weather was cooler and the socioeconomic conditions were more favorable.
+Ames was proud of his record and considered himself one of the best Republican governors of any of the reconstructed states.
 This opinion has been generally shared by historians ever since.
-However, he had little success in winning over his enemies in the party and was quick to attribute sinister motives on their part.
+However, he had little success in winning over his enemies in the party and was quick to attribute sinister motives to them.